samvat/FlaskApp/README.md

-# JavaTestApp
+# Flask App
-For testing RedHat OpenShift
+For testing Flask Web Framework in Python